quadshot/opentickets-community/readme.txt

 == Changelog ==

+= 2.4.6 - 09/13/2016 =
+* [fix] resolved issue in MS-Edge where event areas were not getting filtered by venue selection, during event creation
+* [fix] resolved activation scenario where calendar page was not getting auto created sometimes

 = 2.4.5 - 08/19/2016 =
 * [new] support for the new Table Service plugin
 * [fix] repaired bug where logged out users who create an account during checkout, and fail their first payment, do no lose their tickets